Smog-Eating Streets: The Concrete That Breathes

 There’s something redemptive about letting the villain become the hero.

 Asphalt won’t apologize.
-But this concrete?
+But this concrete…it makes amends.

 Not through words, but through action.

-It scrubs the air like it’s scrubbing its conscience.
-And in that quiet repentance, something shifts.
+It scrubs the air like it’s scrubbing its conscience, and in that quiet repentance, something shifts.

 We speak of green architecture like it’s something towering: vertical farms, wind-powered skyscrapers, solar-paneled homes.

-In curbs that cleanse the wind.
+Hiding in sidewalks that sweep the sky, or in curbs that cleanse the wind.

 What if every manmade material had a second job?

-What if your walls filtered dust?
-Your shoes absorbed CO₂?
+What if your walls filtered dust or your shoes absorbed CO₂, all while your clothes healed the ozone?

-The kind that start beneath your feet, unnoticed.
-Until you breathe.
-And realize the air feels…alive.
+The kind that start beneath your feet, completely unnoticed until you breathe.

 More Than Stone